juwel-development/.github/profile/README.md

-# Juwel development
+# JuweL development

-Hi there, I am here to share some of ideas and concepts about the development and tooling.
+Hi there, I am here to share some ideas and concepts about development, tooling, and software architecture.

 ## Repository naming conventions